 In this review I’ll reveal my criteria for selecting a quality vision supplement.
 How and why this Vision formula works so well.
 And how it compares to other vision supplements on the market.

 My Vision Supplement Criteria

 Here’s what I want a vision formula to do for my eyes:

 - Improve glare tolerance – to headlights, sunshine, or any bright light

 - Boost focusing speed and motion detection

-- Decrease reaction-time – eye-hand and eye-body coordination
+- Faster reaction-time – eye-hand and eye-body coordination

 - Better low-light vision – able to see in dark and low-light conditions